astronomer/docs/software/export-task-logs.md

   ```

 ### Create a secret in the Kubernetes cluster

+After you've created an Elastic Deployment and endpoint, you can create a secret in the Kubernetes cluster or you can [update the `config.yaml` file](#update-the-`config.yaml`-file) to save your Elasticsearch Deployment credentials.

 1. Run the following command to create a secret for your Elasticsearch Deployment credentials in the Kubernetes cluster: